lunarc/lunarc_docs/docs/aurora_faq.md

 In order to be able to continue the provision of VASP to our ligitimate VASP users, we will not make any exception.

-The VASP executables on Aurora are compiled using Intel MPI.
-They need to be started with `srun`, refer to the sample section of our batch [system guide](https://lunarc-documentation.readthedocs.io/en/latest/batch_system/#mpi-job-using-20-tasks-per-node) for a more comprehensive discussion.
+The VASP5 executables on Aurora are compiled using Intel MPI.
+They need to be started with `srun`.
+The VASP6 executable is build with OpenMPI.
+These executables need to be started with `mpirun`.
+Refer to the sample section of our batch [system guide](https://lunarc-documentation.readthedocs.io/en/latest/batch_system/#mpi-job-using-20-tasks-per-node) for a more comprehensive discussion.

 ## My MPI application doesn't launch